and-rew-too/PROJECTS/readme.md

 ## BOM
-Spreadsheet must be uploaded with .csv format, using top column for headers and have at a minimum
+Spreadsheet must be uploaded with .csv format, using top column for headers and must have at a minimum these columns
 * **Part
 * **Dim/Package
 * **Unit Cost